pavelanni/python-vacation/docs/Python_vacation_day02.md

 "What's this?" he looked puzzled.

 "This is your first error message!
-Congatulations!"
+Congratulations!"

 "Why are you so glad???
 What's so good about error messages?"
 Erik was clearly offended.
 Of course, he was sure that his dad is making fun of him.

 "Erik, don't get me wrong.
 Believe me, I want your application to work as much as you do.
-That's why I'm glad to see an error message--at least it give us some information.
+That's why I'm glad to see an error message--at least it gives us some information.
 It's much worse when your program just doesn't work and says nothing.
 Also, you have heard this from me many times already: making mistakes is the best way to learn.
 Don't worry, we'll fix it."

 "But what should we do?"

-"You see, in this case Python is pretty clear about what's wrong.
+"You see, in this case, Python is pretty clear about what's wrong.
 It says that list indices must be integers, not strings.
 Remember, before we started working with menus, when you asked your users about their preferences what did you get?"

 "They could answer 'coffee' or 'strawberry'."